matomo-org/developer-documentation/docs/generated/master/Piwik/Http.md

 Http
 ====

-Server-side http client to retrieve content from remote servers, and optionally save to a local file.
+Contains HTTP client related helper methods that can retrieve content from remote servers and optionally save to a local file.

 Used to check for the latest Piwik version and download updates.